ashayp22/ashayp22/README.md

 - [Calculus Cracker](https://github.com/ashayp22/Calculus-Cracker) - A website that uses Segmentation, Parsing, and a CNN (Keras + OpenCV) trained on a dataset of numbers, letters, and Greek letters to solve handwritten calculus problems.
 Created as a first semester final project during my HS junior year.

 - [Image Captioning](https://github.com/ashayp22/Image-Captioning) - A full deep learning pipeline that generates captions for images using a CNN encoder and RNN decoder (PyTorch).

-- [Air Notability](https://github.com/ashayp22/Air-Notability-with-ML) - Uses Image Segmentation, Contours, and a CNN trained on handwritten letters (>98% accuracy) to detect mimicked handwritting in the air.

-- [2D SLAM](https://github.com/ashayp22/SLAM) - Implemented SLAM (Simultaneous Localization and Mapping) for a 2 dimensional world.
-Used for tracking the location of a robot in realtime and identifiying landmarks in its path.

 - [Smart Draw](https://github.com/ashayp22/Smart-Draw) - An iOS game where you try to create drawings that an AI can guess at.
 If you draw well enough, you earn points!
 Made using the [Google QuickDraw Dataset](https://github.com/googlecreativelab/quickdraw-dataset) and a Fully Connected Neural Network created using Numpy and SciPy.

-- [Logistic Regression with MNIST](https://github.com/ashayp22/Logistic-Regression-with-MNIST) - Classifier for the MNIST database with >95% accuracy.
-Written using Numpy and SciPy.

 ## Genetic Algorithms, Neuroevolution 🧬